solygambas/ethereum-solidity/README.md

 - compiling the contracts with solc and fs-extra.
 - testing the contracts with Mocha, Ganache CLI and web3.
 - deploying to Rinkeby network with hdwallet-provider and Infura API.
+- creating a test campaign with Remix and Metamask.

 Based on [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) by Stephen Grider (2021).